Timeline of the COVID-19 pandemic in Canada: Milestones - Deaths (as of September 20, 2024)

-Waves (as of April 25, 2022)
+Waves - Cases (as of July 17, 2022)

-This simplified graph shows the first five waves, noting number of cases at the peak and at the end of each wave.
-There is no reliable tracking data on recoveries since March 1, 2022 and further waves could only be estimated based on the number of hospitalizations, however this data not reliable enough to warrant any further updates, thus this graph has been discontinued.
+This simplified graph shows the first five waves, noting the number of active cases at the peak and at the end of each wave.
+There is no official data on recoveries since March 1, 2022, and last somewhat reliable data for the sixth wave was recorded on July 17, 2022.
+The end of the sixth wave, as well as peaks and ends of all further waves could only have been estimated based on the number of hospitalizations, however this data was not reliable enough to warrant any further updates (furthermore, data on hospitalizations has been non-existent since November 23, 2022).
+As a result, this graph has been discontinued.

-Note: This graph will no longer be updated.
+Note: This graph can no longer be updated.